 How Cryotherapy Is Delivered Safely at Brysk

-- Fully supervised from entry to exit
+- Carefully supervised from entry to exit

-- Guided by surface skin temperature, not fixed time limits
+- Guided by surface skin temperature, not fixed time

 - Adjusted gradually based on how your body responds